Singer, Actor, Vocal Coach, Performer, Workshop Leader and Choir & Orchestra Director

 After moving to the UK in 2001, Ignacio Jarquin became the Music Director of several choruses, highlights include performances at the Queen Elizabeth Hall, appearances at BBC 2’s Last Choir Standing and a Christmas gala at the Barbican Centre with Sandie Shaw.

-In 2003 he became a member of Brighton’s Prodigal Theatre Company, further training with Tage Larsen from Odin Teatret in Holstebro, Denmark and with Enrique Pardo from Pan Theatre in Malérargues, France.
+In 2003 he became a member of Brighton’s Prodigal Theatre Company, further training with Tage Larsen from Odin Teatret in Holstebro, Denmark and with Enrique Pardo from Pan Theatre in Malérargues, France and with Anna Helena McLean from Moon Fool/Act.
 In 2004 started studying singing with voice Master Carol Baggott-Forte and in 2012 with Rachel Bersier with whom he organises Master Classes in advanced singing technique in Germany and France.
-In 2006 he made his début as an actor-singer in award-winning production of The Duchess of Malfi by John Webster: Ten Thousand Several Doors.
+In 2006 he made his début as an actor-singer in award-winning adaptation of The Duchess of Malfi by John Webster: Ten Thousand Several Doors.